-Dune Alignment: The proposed project recommends a dune alignment that requires the acquisition of structures.
-This more landward alignment was initially constructed during the Fire Island Inlet to Moriches Inlet stabilization effort.
+Acquisition: The reformulation effort proposed a more landward alignment, which was initially constructed during the Fire Island Inlet to Moriches Inlet stabilization effort.
 This alignment required acquisition of buildings, prior to construction, and reduces the number of structures in the high-risk area.

-Dune easements: The reformulation project will reduce development significantly within the high risk project areas.
-The length of shoreline will contain perpetual easements for all locations where beachfill is placed.
-These easements severely restrict development.
+Limiting Development: At full build out, the reformulation project will reduce development significantly within the high risk project areas.
+The length of shoreline will contain perpetual easements for all locations where beachfill is placed in which development is severely restricted.
 Greater detail of the real estate actions is provided within the Real Estate Appendix.